FilippTrigub/show_off/README.md

 **AI Content Manager** is a revolutionary platform that transforms how businesses manage their social media presence by automatically generating, curating, and distributing engaging c---

-## 👥 Meet the Team
+## 👥 Meet ---

-**AI Content Manager** was built by a talented team of developers and innovators for BlackBox Hack 2025:
+## 📞 Contact & Supportnt Manager** was built by a talented team of developers and innovators for BlackBox Hack 2025:

 - **Mehdi Berthé**
 - **Adrian Boamba**